 Whatever it is that you’re doing, make sure you’re aware of how to start a leather business, and you’re doing everything in your power to reduce your carbon footprint as, unfortunately, leather manufacturing isn’t great for the environment due to:

-The use of polluting chemicals during the tanning process; and
+The use of polluting chemicals during the tanning process

 This is why it’s important for anyone practicing leather manufacturing to find a tool that can help them track their raw materials, monitor their operations, and handle their production scheduling.

-It doesn’t matter if you’re a leather manufacturer with a factory producing the raw material or a team of designers using leather for your finished goods, Katana’s Smart Manufacturing Software is an all-in-one solution to help manufacturers get more control over their business.
+It doesn’t matter if you’re a leather manufacturer with a factory producing the raw material or a team of designers using leather for your finished goods, Katana’s cloud based manufacturing system is an all-in-one solution to help manufacturers get more control over their business.

 Katana is a piece of software that has been built by manufacturers, for leather manufacturers, helping manufacturers handle their operations by giving them access to: